Individually crafted

 Remove as much material as we can

-We do an initial rough shaping of the piece to get it close to its final form, and to get the piece ready for the drying process.
+We do an initial rough shaping of the piece to get it close to its final form, remove as much material as possible, and to get the piece ready for the drying process.

 Bowl blanks dry for up to one year